 When Typically Offered: Summer, Fall, Winter, Spring

 ESLC 040 ESL for College and Career 4

 Credits: 1-10

 ESLC 040 is the fourth of six courses that prepare students to use English in college and career by building reading, writing, listening, and speaking skills.
 Students will be able to communicate effectively about topics related to their education, workplace, and community.
 Mandatory P/NC grading.

 Prerequisite Required: Completion of ESLC 030 with Pass or appropriate placement on the Shoreline ESL placement test.
 When Typically Offered: Summer, Fall, Winter, Spring

 ESLC 050 ESL for College and Career 5

 Credits: 1-10

 ESLC 050 begins to prepare students to advance to pre-college courses and professional/technical training.
 Students read and listen to a range of texts in order to contribute ideas to discussions, develop opinions, and write paragraphs.
 Mandatory P/NC grading.

 Prerequisite Required: Completion of ESLC 040 with Pass or appropriate placement on the Shoreline ESL placement test.
 When Typically Offered: Summer, Fall, Winter, Spring

 ESLC 060 ESL for College and Career 6

 Credits: 1-10

 ESLC 060 continues to build English skills students need to advance to college courses and professional/technical training.
 Students read and listen to a range of texts in order to contribute to discussions, develop opinions, and write essays.
 Mandatory P/NC grading.

 Prerequisite Required: Completion of ESLC 050 with Pass or appropriate placement on the Shoreline ESL placement test.
 When Typically Offered: Summer, Fall, Winter, Spring

 ESL/ABE

 ESLAB 001 Special Topics In ESLAB

 Credits: 1

-Classes focus on specific issues and/or topics of interest in FSI AB.
+Classes focus on specific issues and/or topics of interest in ESLAB.

 ESLAB 002 Special Topics In ESLAB

 Credits: 2

 Classes focus on specific issues and/or topics of interest in ESLAB.

 ESLAB 003 Special Topics In ESLAB

 Credits: 3

 Classes focus on specific issues and/or topics of interest in ESLAB.

 ESLAB 004 Special Topics In ESLAB

 Credits: 4

 Classes focus on specific issues and/or topics of interest in ESLAB.

 ESLAB 005 Special Topics In ESLAB

-Credits:
+Credits: 5

 Classes focus on specific issues and/or topics of interest in ESLAB.

 When Typically Offered: Fall

 ESLAB 006 ESL Through Technology I

 Credits: 1-3

-Students work on level-appropriate language skills in 4 areas - speaking, listening, reading, writing - and learn basic computer media technology.
-This class may be repeated for credit.
+Students work on level-appropriate language skills in 4 areas -- speaking, listening, reading, writing - and learn basic computer media technology.
 Mandatory P/NC grading.

 Prerequisite Required: Placement into ESL levels one or two.
 When Typically Offered: Fall, Winter, Spring

 ESLAB 007 ESL Through Technology II

 Credits: 1-3

 Students work on level-appropriate language skills in 4 areas - speaking, listening, reading, writing - and learn basic computer-media technology.
-This class may be repeated for credit.

 Mandatory P/NC grading.

+Prerequisite Required: Placement into level three, four, or five.
+When Typically Offered: Fall, Winter, Spring

+ESLAB 009 ESL Language Lab

+Credits: 1

+A learning center for students enrolled in ESL Level 1 to 5.
+Students practice language skills under supervision of an ESL instructor.
+Students must attend 20 hours on a drop in basis.
+Mandatory P/NC grading.

+When Typically Offered: Fall, Winter, Spring

+ESLAB 010 Integrated Skills In English 1

+Credits: 10

+Students will improve reading, writing and grammar in life skills contexts such as providing personal information, describing daily events, and identifying jobs and work-related abilities.
+Mandatory P/NC grading.

+Prerequisite Required: Appropriate placement on the CASAS

+and/or Shoreline ESL placement test.